 Low sex drive and your relationships

-Many of us lose our urge for sexual pleasure or for physical intimacy because of pain through vaginal dryness.
+Many of us lose our urge for sexual pleasure or for physical intimacy because of pain through vaginal dryness and soreness.
 This can be confusing, frustrating and even somewhat strange, not just for us, but for our partner too.
 Inevitably this can cause disconnection, insecurities and misunderstandings in our relationships if the experience isn't met with open and honest communication.

 What can help with a low sex drive?